Apply the Past, Shape the Future

 +

-POLS 4805* or POLS 4805H* “American Electoral Development” with Prof. Carson where one explores the broad themes of American political history and development: the triumph and challenges of American political institutions, parties, the genesis of major statutes and policies, and how historical choices in the early republic influence contemporary politics.
+POLS 4805 or POLS 4805H “American Electoral Development” with Dr. Jamie Carson where one explores the broad themes of American political history and development: the triumph and challenges of American political institutions, parties, the genesis of major statutes and policies, and how historical choices in the early republic influence contemporary politics.

 The Latest News from SPIA